Image courtesy of Shutterstock

 The Blue Ridge Mountains

-Lookout Mountain is located in small Walker County and features beautiful attractions such as Rock City which features massive rock formations and gardens.
-The Enchanted Trails provides a gorgeous hiking experience.
-Ruby Falls is the United State's highest underground waterfall and includes the Lookout Mountain Tower.
+When you visit you'll discover beautiful attractions such as Rock City with massive rock formations and gardens.
+The Enchanted Trails provide a breath-taking hiking experience.
+Ruby Falls is the United State's highest underground waterfall, and it includes the Lookout Mountain Tower.

 The Great Smoky Mountains

-Brasstown Bald is the tallest mountain in the state.
+Brasstown Bald is the Tallest Mountain in the State